 Paul’s father, Mike, was a renowned architectural model maker.
 From Mike, Paul was taught business ethics, form and perspective – attributes so lacking in many of today’s working artists.

-After College, Paul joined his father in his business and assisted on many famous architectural projects such as the Grade 2 building Centre Point, on London’s Oxford Street, the Thames Flood Barrier and working models for the Concorde Pilot seat.
+After College, Paul joined his father in his business and assisted on many famous architectural projects such as the Grade 2 building Centre Point, on London’s Oxford Street, the Thames Flood Barrier and

 Paul travelled to the States for what he imagined would be a three week holiday.
 He stayed four years!
 Soon after arriving in America Paul was working for Los Angeles Art Studios, CBS Television and Disney with whom, years later, he was to work on the EuroDisney Project.

 Early in the 1980’s Paul was back in England and formed a company, The Art House, to control his ever expanding art business.